AdobeDocs/cc-libraries-api/src/pages/integrate/tutorials/quick-start-nodejs/index.md

 # Quick Start: Node.js

-Welcome to the CC Libraries API!
+Welcome to the Creative Cloud Libraries API!

 In this Quick Start tutorial, we'll be walking you towards making your first API call from a Node.js script.
-By the end you'll have a self-invoking function that makes a call to the CC Libraries API when you run the script.
+By the end you'll have a self-invoking function that makes a call to the Libraries API when you run the script.

-This API call will return information about the libraries you have stored in CC Libraries:
+This API call will return information about the libraries you have stored in Libraries:

 ```
 {